-In 2009, I began researching learning and instructional theories for the two different masters programs I was enrolled in at the time.
+In 2009, I began researching learning and instructional theories for the two masters programs I was enrolled in at the time.

 recent attempts to make sense of